totalknockout/Interdisciplinary-Group-Project-Food-Recognition-and-Calory-Estimation-/README.md

 We've collected the 50 most popular dishes across the UK and applied ML techniques to them.

-Imagine this: you're at a restaurant, the server has just brought your food and you've wondering how many calories this dish has.
+Imagine this: you're at a restaurant, the waiter has just brought your food and you've wondering how many calories this dish has.
 All you have to do is go into our app, take a picture of your dish and our Machine Learning algorithm will do the rest.
 You'll be provided with a calories estimate for your dish.

 # How have we done this?